-SurePathTM Preservative Fluid specimens must be transferred into a properly barcoded 13 mL round-based secondary tube and treated to reverse matrix-induced crosslinks before processing on the cobas 4800 System - User Assistance for proper barcoding procedures and the list of acceptable barcodes for the cobas 4800 System.
-SurePathTM Preservative Fluid specimens can also be tested after cytology processing on the BD PrepStainTM Slide Processor by removing an aliquot from the primary vial for the pre-analytic process as described below in Treatment of SurePathTM specimens with cobas Sample Prep Buffer to reverse matrix-induced crosslinks.
+SurePathTM Preservative Fluid specimens must be transferred into a properly barcoded 13 mL round-based secondary tube and treated to reverse matrix-induced crosslinks before processing on the cobas x 480 instrument.
+Consult the cobas[®] 4800 System - User Assistance for proper barcoding procedures and the list of acceptable barcodes for the cobas[®] 4800 System.

 - NOTE: It will be necessary to aliquot SurePath[TM] specimens into barcoded 13 mL round-based secondary tubes for processing on the cobas x 480 instrument.
 Use pipettors with aerosol-barrier or positive-displacement tips to handle specimens.
 To avoid cross-contamination, additional caps for these tubes in an alternate color (neutral) should be used to recap these specimens after processing.
-See SurePathTM labeling for detailed instructions on aliquot removal. - NOTE: Use only SurePathTM Preservative Fluid and a cervical broom to collect cervical specimens for the cobas® HPV Test.
-The cobas® HPV Test has not been validated with other collection devices or media types (other than PreservCyt® Solution).
-Using the cobas® HPV Test with other collection devices and/or media types may lead to false negative, false positive and/or invalid results. - NOTE: When testing SurePath[TM] specimens treated to reverse matrix-induced crosslinks, the secondary tube input volume is 1.0 mL (0.5 mL of cobas® Sample Prep Buffer and 0.5 mL of SurePath[TM] specimen). - NOTE: It is recommended to perform all specimen handling steps in a biological hood to reduce the potential for cross-contamination. - NOTE: Heat-resistant barcodes are required for tubes used to reverse matrix-induced crosslinks (see the Instrumentation and Software section).
+See SurePath[TM] labeling for detailed instructions on aliquot removal. - NOTE: Use only SurePath[TM] Preservative Fluid and a cervical broom to collect cervical specimens for the cobas[®] HPV Test.
+The cobas[®] HPV Test has not been validated with other collection devices or media types (other than PreservCyt[®] Solution).
+Using the cobas[®] HPV Test with other collection devices and/or media types may lead to false negative, false positive and/or invalid results. - NOTE: When testing SurePathTM specimens treated to reverse matrix-induced cross-links, the secondary tube input volume is 1.0 mL (0.5 mL of cobas[®] Sample Prep Buffer and 0.5 mL of SurePathTM specimen). - NOTE: It is recommended to perform all specimen handling steps in a biological hood to reduce the potential for cross-contamination. - NOTE: Heat-resistant barcodes are required for tubes used to reverse matrix-induced cross-links (see the Instrumentation and Software section).

-Treatment of SurePathTM specimens with cobas® Sample Prep Buffer to reverse matrix-induced crosslinks
+Treatment of SurePath[TM] specimens with cobas[®] Sample Prep Buffer to reverse matrix-induced crosslinks

-- A. Prepare a barcoded 13 mL round-based tube with 0.5 mL of cobas® Sample Prep Buffer for each SurePathTM specimen to be tested. - An open bottle of cobas® Sample Prep Buffer (CSPB) may be stored at ambient temperature (15-30°C) for up to 4 separate uses for the pre-analytic treatment of SurePathTM samples for up to 21 days. - B. Vortex SurePathTM specimens for 10 seconds prior to transfer.
+A. Prepare a barcoded 13 mL round-based tube with 0.5 mL of cobas[®] Sample Prep Buffer for each SurePath[TM] specimen to be tested.

+An open bottle of cobas[®] Sample Prep Buffer (CSPB) may be stored at ambient temperature (15-30°C) for up to 21 days and up to 4 separate uses for the pre-analytic treatment of SurePath[TM] samples.

+- B. Vortex SurePathTM specimens for 10 seconds prior to transfer.
 Transfer 0.5 mL of each SurePathTM specimen into a 13 mL round-based tube prepared in step A. Re-cap each tube before moving to the next.
 Always change pipet tips for each specimen. - C. Vortex each tube for 1 second. - D. Transfer tubes to the heating unit set at 120°C (see Optional Equipment and Materials section).
-Up to 48 tubes can be processed per batch. - E. Heat for 20 minutes - F. After Heating, remove tubes to a collection rack and cool at ambient temperature for 10 minutes. - G. Vortex each tube for 5 seconds. - H. Transfer tubes to 24 position cobas® 4800 specimen racks, discard caps and process on the cobas® 4800 System for HPV testing.
+Up to 48 tubes can be processed per batch. - E. Heat for 20 minutes. - F. After Heating, remove tubes to a collection rack and cool at ambient temperature for 10 minutes. - G. Vortex each tube for 5 seconds.

+H. Transfer tubes to 24 position cobas[®] 4800 specimen racks, discard caps and process on the cobas[®] 4800 System for HPV testing.

-SurePathTM specimens treated with cobas® Sample Prep Buffer can be stored for future HPV testing if, for example, cytology evaluation is required first.
-The following procedure should be followed:
+- SurePathTM specimens treated with cobas[®] Sample Prep Buffer can be stored for future HPV testing if, for example, cytology evaluation is required first.
+The following procedure should be followed: - A. Follow the treatment procedure above to step G. - B. Store tubes with SurePathTM specimens treated with cobas[®] Sample Prep Buffer at 2-30°C for up to 4 weeks prior to HPV testing on the cobas[®] 4800 System.

-- A. Follow the treatment procedure above to step G. - B. Store tubes with SurePathTM specimens treated with cobas® Sample Prep Buffer at 2-30°C for up to 4 weeks prior to HPV testing on the cobas® 4800 System. - NOTE: Do not process PreservCyt® or SurePathTM specimens which appear bloody or have a dark brown color.
+NOTE: Do not process PreservCyt[®] or SurePath[TM] specimens which appear bloody or have a dark brown color.